Maria Christina of the Two Sicilies: Downfall

 Muñoz enlisted in the royal bodyguard, and attracted the attention of Maria Christina.
 According to one account, he distinguished himself by stopping the runaway horses of her carriage; according to another, he only picked up her handkerchief; a third, scandalous explanation of his fortune has been given.
 Maria Christina's husband, King Ferdinand VII of Spain died on 29 September 1833, and on 28 December 1833 she and Muñoz were privately married.

 If Maria Christina had officially made the marriage public, she would have forfeited the regency; but her relations with Muñoz were perfectly well known within the Spanish court.
-When on 13 August 1836 the soldiers on duty at the summer palace La Granja mutinied and forced the regent to grant a constitution, it was generally, though wrongly, believed that they overcame her reluctance by seizing Muñoz, whom they called her guapo, or fancy man, and threatening to shoot him.
+When on 13 August 1836 the soldiers on duty at the La Granja summer palace mutinied and forced the regent to grant a constitution, it was generally, though wrongly, believed that they overcame her reluctance by seizing Muñoz, whom they called her guapo, or fancy man, and threatening to shoot him.

 Eventually, news of Maria Christina's marriage to this low-ranking soldier became public.
 That news made Maria Christina deeply unpopular.
 Her position was undermined by news of her remarriage and concerns that she was not actually supportive of her liberal ministers and their policies.
 Eventually, the army, which was the backbone of Isabella II's support, and the liberal leadership in the Cortes combined to demand that Maria Christina stand aside from the regency.
 In 1840 Maria Christina found her position intolerable; she renounced the regency and left Spain with Muñoz.
-The army commander, General Baldomero Espartero, Count of Luchana, replaced her as regent.
+The army commander, General Baldomero Espartero, replaced her as regent.